newrelic/newrelic-dotnet-agent/docs/integration-tests.md

 ## Testing on Windows with Visual Studio

+Visual Studio 2022 or greater preferred.

-Requires Visual Studio 2019 or greater.
+Visual Studio 2019 may work with .NET 6 additionally installed.

 ### Additional install requirements